-It is one year to the week since a majority of TDs in the Dáil voted to progress of the Petroleum and Other Minerals Development (Amendment) (Climate Emergency Measures/CEM) Bill, a Private Members Bill seeking to prohibit the issuing of licences for exploration of fossil fuels off Ireland’s coasts.
-See the picture below for a hint of the public energy at that protest.
+It is just over a year since a majority of TDs in the Dáil voted to progress of the Petroleum and Other Minerals Development (Amendment) (Climate Emergency Measures/CEM) Bill, a Private Members Bill seeking to prohibit the issuing of licences for exploration of fossil fuels off Ireland’s coasts.

 This is at a time when 80% of known fossil fuel reserves need to stay in the ground, when we have to cut our polluting emissions in half in less than 12 years to prevent climate catastrophe.
 This is not the time for further fossil fuel exploration or construction of new fossil fuel infrastructure.

 On Tuesday 26th at 8pm, People Before Profit put forward a motion to allow the Climate Emergency Measures Bill to proceed in the Dáil.
 TDs can vote on this motion on Thursday March 28th.
 Will you email your TDs and ask them and their party to vote in favour of this motion?